The Jade Pendant

-The Jade Pendant is a 2017 Western film directed by Leong Po-Chih and starring Godfrey Gao as Tom Wong, Clara Lee as Peony, following a tragic love story leading to the largest mass lynching in American history, of 19 Chinese immigrants in Los Angeles' Chinatown, in 1871.
+The Jade Pendant is a 2017 historical Western film directed by Po-Chih Leong and written by David Assael and Scott M. Rosenfelt.
+It follows the tragic love story between two Chinese immigrants (played by Godfrey Gao and Clara Lee) against the backdrop of rising anti-Chinese sentiment in the American West, culminating in the events surrounding the Los Angeles Chinese massacre of 1871.

 Plot

-The Jade Pendant is a 2017 historical Western drama film directed by Leong Po-Chih.
-The film follows the tragic love story between two Chinese immigrants against the backdrop of rising anti-Chinese sentiment in the American West, culminating in the events surrounding the 1871 Chinese Massacre in Los Angeles.

 In the 1870s, a young woman named Peony flees her home in Guangdong, China, to escape an arranged marriage.
 She and her friend, Lily, are tricked into signing exploitative labor contracts, believing they are headed for a better life in America.
-Upon arrival in California, they discover the grim reality: they have been sold into servitude as "flower girls," a euphemism for prostitution, for the powerful and ruthless Hong Kong Triad boss, Yu Hing.
+Upon arrival in California, they discover the grim reality: they have been sold into servitude as "flower girls", a euphemism for prostitution, for the powerful and ruthless Hong Kong Triad boss, Yu Hing.

 Peony, determined and trained in martial arts, fiercely resists her fate.
 Her refusal to submit attracts the attention of Tom Wong, an American-born Chinese man who works as a cook.
 Tom is the son of Mr. Wong, a laborer who worked on the First Transcontinental Railroad.
 A romance blossoms between the resilient Peony and the more assimilated but kind-hearted Tom, characterized by a reversal of traditional gender roles.
 Defying the odds and the oppressive forces around them, they marry and have a child, building a fragile happiness.

 Throughout her journey, Peony wears a circular green jade pendant, a gift from her grandmother meant to provide luck and protection.
 However, their peace is threatened by Yu Hing, who is determined to expand his criminal empire in America and remains fixated on reclaiming Peony.
 His relentless pursuit forces Peony and Tom into a desperate struggle to protect their family.

 The couple's personal turmoil unfolds within the increasingly volatile and racially charged atmosphere of Los Angeles' Chinatown.
 The film depicts the tensions between the Irish American police force, rival Chinese tongs, and the growing resentment from the white populace.
 These tensions finally explode in a wave of mob violence.
 While the film focuses on the fictional story of Peony and Tom, their lives are tragically intertwined with the historical 1871 Chinese Massacre, where a mob of over 500 people stormed Chinatown, resulting in the lynching of 19 Chinese immigrants, one of the largest mass lynchings in American history.

 The film was released on the anniversary of this massacre and was shot on location in Utah.